Seunope/typescript-backend/README.md

 `npm run dev`

- Go to swagger http://localhost:3000/api-docs/#/auth/post_auth_login    and login with
+ Go to swagger documentation  http://localhost:3000/api-docs/#/auth/post_auth_login    and login with

   **email**: user1@g.com
   **password**: 123456

-  Copy the token from the reponsed body after login action is excuted on swagger.
+  Copy the token from the response body after login action is executed on swagger.

   Paste the copied token  into .env file variable TEST_TOKEN